-In addition to the above the school/college recognises the additional vulnerability of children in private fostering arrangements.
-A private fostering arrangement is essentially one that is made privately (without the involvement of a Local Authority) for the care of a child under the age of 16 (under 18, if disabled) by someone other than a parent or close relative with the intention that it should last for 28 days or more.
-See Children Act 1989: private fostering.
-When such arrangements come to our attention, we will advise the Local Authority.
+In addition to the above the school recognises the additional vulnerability of children in private fostering arrangements.
+A private fostering arrangement is essentially one that is made privately (without the involvement of a local authority) for the care of a child under the age of 16 (under 18, if disabled) by someone other than a parent or close relative with the intention that it should last for 28 days or more.
+When such arrangements come to our attention, we will notify the local authority to check the arrangement is suitable and safe for the child.
+Notifications will contain the information specified in Schedule 1 of The Children (Private Arrangements for Fostering) Regulations 2005 and made in writing.
+See statutory guidance Children Act 1989: private fostering.